 15 Critical Tips for Managing Your Wedding Guest List

-Creating your guest list can be one of the most anxiety-inducing parts of wedding planning.
+Creating your wedding guest list can be one of the most anxiety-inducing parts of planning.
 After all, you want everyone to share in your happiness!
 Unfortunately, inviting everyone you know and their mother isn’t a realistic option for most couples.
 While creating a guest list can be challenging and even emotionally trying, there are a number of different things you can do to manage your guest list without the heartache.

-1. Choose the best wedding guest list tool
+1. Choose the best tool.

 What are you most comfortable with: a wedding guest list app or a wedding guest list spreadsheet?
 Or maybe you’d prefer to do it by hand?
 Either way, you’ll want to consider the pros and cons of each option.
 And to give you an idea of what options are available, here are some highly recommended free wedding planning apps to get you started.